 He was also very involved in the turbulent politics of the end of the 1800’s, always in favor of a strong Catalonia in front of the Spanish powers, and he even became a president of our region for a short time.
-So it’s not strange that his architecture reveals lots of Catalan symbology.
+So it’s not strange that his architecture reveals lots of Catalan symbolism.

-Hospital de Sant Pau.
 Twice Domenech i Montaner worked in sanitary projects: teh first time precisely in Gaudi’s hometown, Reus, where he built an institution for the mentally ill, then in Barcelona a more ambitious project.
 The medieval Hospital of the Holy Cross had become too small and dated to continue being of service to the city, and the donation of the businessman Pau Gil created the opportunity to build a large and modern hospital facility in what then was still the suburbs of Barcelona, just a few blocks away from where Gaudi was building the Sagrada Familia Church.

-Casa Fuster.
 This other building has also become a hotel (5-stars) although that wasn’t it’s original purpose: it was commissioned to be a private home.
 The works lasted between 1908 and 1911.
 Mr. Fuster intended it to be a gift to his wife (whose initials CF appear on a rose in one of the façades) and spent so much money in the decoration of the building that it was considered the most expensive in town: white and pink marble all over the place, over 300 capitals each one sculpted in a different way with flower and animals relieves.

 This industrial building from 1881-1885 is considered to be one of the first modernist buildings in Catalonia, and the first one in the Eixample district to use brick in its façade.
 Domenech i Montaner was assigned the project, as he had already built a summer house for one of the owners of the printing house and they needed new headquarters.

 AND BONUS!
 The Domenech i Montaner masterpiece that can be visited at night:

 Are you planning to visit any of Domenech i Montaner works during your trip?